Bearded reedling: Life cycle

 Infidelity is common in those nesting in loose colonies and rare in pairs nesting alone.
-It frequently happens when a female performs a "catch-me-if-you-can" behavior, initiated by her making a specific call that attracts males, then flies up with males in pursuit, finally diving down to the reed bed and allowing the fastest male to mate with her.
+It frequently happens when a female performs a "catch-me-if-you-can" behaviour, initiated by her making a specific call that attracts males, then flies up with males in pursuit, finally diving down to the reed bed and allowing the fastest male to mate with her.
 The winner can be her own male partner or a male paired with another female, but unpaired males are generally unlikely to mate at all.
 Mating is very frequent and to increase the chance of fathering a clutch the male bearded reedling has a relatively large and muscular cloacal protuberance that functions as a copulatory organ, which is unique among passerines.
-In the wild bearded reedlings are entirely non-territorial, but those living under the more restricted space of captivity may show some territorial tendencies, though two pairs can still inhabit and breed in an aviary that covers a couple of square meters.
+In the wild bearded reedlings are entirely non-territorial, but those living under the more restricted space of captivity may show some territorial tendencies, though two pairs can still inhabit and breed in an aviary that covers a couple of square metres.

 Both sexes participate in the building of the cup-shaped nest, which has a diameter of between 7.5 and 17 cm.
 It is attached to reeds or similar vegetation and can be positioned from almost ground or water level to a height of about 0.7 m.
 Artificial nests are also accepted.
 Both sexes participate in the up to two week long incubation of the 3 to 11 (usually 4 to 8) eggs, which is followed by another up to about two week long nestling period.
 After having left the nest, which frequently happens before being able to fly, the young continue to rely on the parents for up to about a two weeks, rarely more.
 With a typical nest building period of five days, the average time from start of building a nest to young being fully independent is about forty days.
 Especially in years with a low population density, a pair may start a new brood in a nearby new nest even before their previous has left their nest.
 When there are overlapping broods, the female devotes her time to the new brood and the male divides his time between the old and the new.
 During successful years, a pair is likely to have the highest number of young in a season of any European passerine.
-Young rapidly reach sexual maturity and those hatched early in a season can potentially breed late in the same season, but this is exceptional (it has not been confirmed from bearded reedlings in the wild) and first breeding usually only happens next year.
+Young reach sexual maturity rapidly, and those hatched early in a season can potentially breed late in the same season, but this is exceptional (it has not been confirmed from bearded reedlings in the wild) and first breeding usually only happens the following year.

-On average bearded reedlings reach an age of two or three years, but the record is seven years and three months.
+On average, bearded reedlings reach an age of two or three years, but the record is seven years and three months.